raphCode/master-thesis-muzero/discussion.typ

 */
 #import "thesis.typ": citet

-In this chapter I discuss the results from the previous chapter.
+In this chapter I discuss the results presented in @sec-results.

 == Ablation Study: Latent Loss Variants

+Here I provide a discussion about the results of the ablation study for the latent loss variants, as presented in @sec-results_ll.

 At first glance, @fig-plot_ll shows similar training dynamics among the three variants:
 All variants eventually learn to play the !g with near-perfect accuracy, as indicated by